wndhydrnt/saturn-bot/docs/commands/run.md

 Flags:
       --config string            Path to config file -h, --help                     help for run
+      --input stringToString     Key/value pairs to use as input parameters of tasks.
-      --repository stringArray   Name of a repository to apply the tasks to.
+                                 Can be supplied multiple times. (default []) --repository stringArray   Name of a repository to apply the tasks to.
                                  Filters of a task aren't executed if this flag is set.